Leopold McClintock: Fate of Franklin's expedition

 McClintock returned to England in September 1859, and was hailed as the discoverer of the lost expedition's fate.
 In addition to being knighted, the officers and men of the Fox shared a £5,000 parliamentary reward.
 The tale was published in The Voyage of the 'Fox' in the Arctic seas: a narrative of the discovery of the fate of Sir John Franklin and his companions.
 McClintock's findings were of special importance for the subsequent romantification of John Franklin's figure in British culture, since the establishment of his date of death as having occurred before the ships' abandonment and the crew's failed trek south, firmly acquitted the veteran sailor from any suspicion of cannibalism.
 This had been a concern since 1854, when Rae had arrived back to London with shocking reports from Inuit sources that had greatly scandalized Victorian society, particularly Lady Franklin.

 McClintock's writings, on the other hand, were obsequious towards Franklin, even going so far as to celebrate his "virtual completion" of the Northwest Passage, even though and never sailed through Rae Strait, the only truly navigable passageway – for a 19th-century ship – that would have allowed sailing along North America's northern Arctic coastline all the way into the Pacific.

 Bulldog sounding expedition

 In 1860, McClintock took command of the paddle steamer Bulldog as part of an expedition to determine the feasibility of carrying a telegraph line from Europe to America via the Faroe Islands, Iceland, and Greenland.
-The Fox, commanded by Allen Young who had already accompanied McClintock on the search Franklin as sailing master, also took part.
+The Fox, commanded by Allen Young who had already accompanied McClintock on the search for Franklin as sailing master, also took part.
 The northern telegraph route was a proposition by Colonel Taliaferro Shaffner.
 Although McClintock reported in favour of executing the plan, it never came to fruition.